 We can speculate on the reasons why, in 1885 at age 60, John Thornton chose to buy land which at that time was far north of the Seattle city limits, and which he didn’t intend to live on himself.
 It is doubtful that he thought the city of Seattle would ever grow out as far as the site of his land purchase – it was very far away from the downtown Seattle area.
 He may have been investing/speculating on a possible increase in the value of the land.
 Perhaps he bought the land intending to make a gift of it to one of his children.

 Clallam County historical records show that from 1878 to 1886 John Thornton served as county treasurer (see: History of Clallam County in source list.)
-This was not a full-time paid position, but as treasurer it was likely that Thornton made periodic trips to Olympia in an official capacity.
+This was not a full-time paid position, but as treasurer it was likely that Thornton made periodic trips to Olympia in an official capacity for meetings at the territorial legislature.
 His purchase of Seattle property was made in-person at the Olympia land office in 1885.

 It is possible that John Thornton never saw his land in Seattle – it would have been very difficult to get to in those days, as there was no road to the site.
 We don’t know whether he knew about the spring on the site and the drainage basin at N. 155th Street and Meridian Ave N. which is one of the North Fork headwaters of today’s Thornton Creek Watershed.
 But when we think of John Thornton, the namesake of Thornton Creek, we can recall him as one of the pioneer success stories of early Washington days, a man who had a long and well-lived life.